Queen Anne’s lace.

 The key is in figuring out which business activities produce both income health ($) and time health ($T).

 Unfortunately, most businesses only optimize for one.

 ⬆️ ⬆️ ⬆️ ⬆️ ⬆️

 I’ve been developing a framework to maximize both of these, allowing you to create a successful remote business you can run from anywhere in the world.
 Maximum return on earnings.
 Maximum return on time.
 (AKA more of both.)
-If that sounds like JUST the thing you need this year, (a) Stay subscribed because this is going to be a real rager, and (b) Sign up for my free workshop, below, before I run off to Vermont and really do buy that house. 😏
+If that sounds like JUST the thing you need this year, sign up for an invite to my new workshop below, before I run off to Vermont and really do buy that house. 😏